DHTMLX/gantt-docs/data/api/gantt_rightside_text_template.md

 @template:	api_template
 @returns:
-- text		string | number | void		html text which will be rendered in the gantt
+- text		string | number | void		an HTML text which will be rendered in the gantt
 @descr: